ricardomrcruz/ricardomrcruz/README.md

 - 🔭 I’m currently working at <a href="https://cbdeau.fr" target="blank">Cbd'Eau France</a> as a intern Fullstack Web Developer.

-- 🌱 I have solid experience with tech stacks like React Nextjs but also PHP MySQL, Wordpress and Prestashop.
+- 🌱 I have solid experience with tech stacks like React Nextjs but also PHP MySQL, WordPress and Prestashop.

-- 🖥️ Im also into AI automation, web3 technologies and have a desire to build a arduino hardware soon!

 - 📝 I'm currently finishing my bachelors with WildCodeSchool France as a Fullstack Application Developer.

 - 🤝 I’m always available for freelancing and collab ideas.
+Working RN on a openAI automation personal project.

 - 📄 Feel free to check out my personal website [strasbouwegwebsolutions.fr](https://strasbourgwebsolutions.fr)